 Variable Notes PTP Follower When Follower mode is enabled, the card will always attempt to lock to an external Leader Cclock. mode By default, the E-IPA acts as a Leader Clock and will take over this function if a Leader Clock is not found on the network.
 If you don't want this to happen, enable PTP Follower mode .
 PTP Follower mode: AES67 packet time The packet time on the devices to be connected must be the same.
 When joining an established media network you will configure a packet time in EHX to match the network you are joining.
 Clear-Com default packet time: 125 μ.
-RTP This is a stream identifier that can be set by the user in EHX.
-Payload ID Commonly used values: • 97 - video • 98 - audio PTP profile SMPTE 2110 and AES67 media are the default profiles in the specifications.
+RTP Payload ID This is a stream identifier that can be set by the user in EHX.
+Commonly used values: - 97 - video • 98 - audio PTP profile SMPTE 2110 and AES67 media are the default profiles in the specifications.
 The PTP profile will define Announce Interval, Sync Interva l and Domain .
 You may need to change these values manually for interoperability with a particular third-party device.
 PTP AES67 = 0 (default) domain SMPTE = 127 (default) Connecting devices must be in the same PTP Domain, or they will not be able to sync to each other (no audio).

-Variable Notes Priority A and B These settings determine the E-IPA clock priority on the network when the card is not in PTP follower mode.
-The E-IPA default value is high to accomode the IP transceivers high need for clocking accuracy.
+Variable Notes Priority A and B These settings determine the E-IPA clock priority on the network.
+The E-IPA default value (when not in Follower mode) is high to accomode the IP transceivers high need for clocking accuracy.
+When in Follower mode, the clocks are set to the lowest value (255).
+When in Follower mode, this field cannot be edited.
 Announce Interval Defined by the PTP profile.
 Announce Receipt Time Announce receipt time must be the same on connecting devices.
 Sync Interval Defined by the PTP profile.
 For more information on these properties, see Clear-Com AoIP Network Recommendations.
 SDP viewer This viewer is for information and diagnostics.
 Opening the viewer will give an overview of any streams that have been configured in your system.
 You can select and configure Rx streams that are advertised on your network in the Live RX tab of the SDP viewer.